grab/engineering-blog/_posts/2022-03-01-abacus-issuing-points-for-multiple-sources.md

 The number of Grab’s product offerings has grown as part of Grab’s goal in becoming a superapp.
 The demand for rewarding GRP increased as each product team looked for ways to retain consumer loyalty.
 For this, we needed a platform which could support the different requirements from each product team.

 ### External partnerships
 Grab’s external partnerships consist of both one- and two-way point exchanges.
-With selected partners, Grab users are able to convert their GRP for the partner's loyalty program points, and the other way around.
+With selected partners, Grab users are able to convert their GRP for the partner's loyalty programme points, and the other way around.

 ## Use cases
 Besides the need to cater for the growing number of products and external partnerships, Grab needed a centralised points management system which could cater to various use cases of points rewarding.
 Let’s take a look at the use cases.